 While we’re on HTML, it usually makes sense just to look at the source code and see how the page is put together.
-First thing to check for is the H1 tag; there should only be one on the page, and it should be descriptive of our business and keyword rich.
+The first thing to check for is the H1 tag; there should only be one on the page, and it should be descriptive of our business and keyword rich.

-In our case the main hero copy fulfills that role, and talks about growing businesses.
+In our case, the main hero copy fulfills that role and talks about growing businesses.
 This could probably be improved from a keyword point of view, but we have to be careful to only cater to Google if it isn’t at the expense of what works from a user perspective.

 If we scroll further down, we can see that each section has its own H1 tag; these should be H2s.

 …but the sections at least follow the right P tag convention.

 Another useful thing to check is the images.
 If they don’t have img tags with alt text, they won’t show up in Google Image Search and Google won’t know what the images are relevant to so they won’t boost the page’s’ relevancy.

 Unfortunately, it looks like all the images on our homepage are drawn on programmatically, rather than loaded as an image; this means they confer no SEO value.
 Now we’d potentially gain some SEO benefit from converting these, but it would be at the expense of the visual design, so it probably isn’t worth it in this case.

 If we look at the tactic page though, we can clearly see room for improvement.